Kotlin/kotlin-by-example/examples/05_stdlib/11_zip.md

 </div>

-1. Defining two collections.
+1. Defines two collections.
-2. Merging them into a list of pairs.
+2. Merges them into a list of pairs.
 The infix notation is used here.
-3. Merging them into a list of String values by the given transformation.
+3. Merges them into a list of String values by the given transformation.